jiraroj-wir/MUIC-ICGS112-Geography-of-Human-Activities/docs/final-questions.md

 ---

-## Explain how the concept of perceived inequality and unmet needs drives migration from rural Mexico to the United States.
+## Explain how the concept of perceived inequality and unmet needs drives migration from rural Mexico to the United States, focusing on the socio-economic factors that push individuals to seek better opportunities abroad.
+Discuss in detail how remittances sent by migrants impact the long-term development of human resources, including education, skills, and healthcare, and explore their role in the expansion of the local economy through investment in infrastructure and small businesses.
+Evaluate how these improvements can lead to a reduction in economic and social disparities, addressing the root causes of migration.
+Furthermore, analyze how this shift could lead to a decrease in future migration patterns, and propose strategies for the Mexican government and local communities to foster sustainable development that reduces dependency on migration to developed countries, ensuring long-term economic stability and improved living conditions.

 **Answer:**

 - Push: poverty, lack of education/healthcare, underemployment.